 Perhaps the easiest step of all here is to actually install the baseboards.
 All you need to do here is place them where they will be permanently, and make sure that they match up properly.
 Always check this before you start nailing or screwing your molding on.

 Any piece of baseboard molding should be fixed in position with finish or brad nails no longer than 2 inches.
-Ideally you should be using nails or screws around 1 ½ inches as you may have unsuspecting electrical or communications cables behind the board.
+Ideally, you should be using nails or screws around 1 ½ inch as you may have unsuspecting electrical or communications cables behind the board.

 That said, if you continue to practice and work the miter saw using some scrap trimmings by testing varying degrees for each angle cut, all of this will become second nature to you in no time at all.